-Rule 6.
+Rule 76.
 Remedies and Fines

-6.1 KJICA Remedies and Fines
+76.1 KJICA Remedies and Fines

-- 6.1.1 If the Division determines that a contractor has knowingly violated Rule 3, it shall the contractor to the following fines: - (A) 10.2(i) for the first violation, either five thousand dollars or an amount equal to one percent of the cost of the contract, whichever is less; - (B) 10.2(ii) for the second violation, either ten thousand dollars or an amount equal to one percent of the cost of the contract, whichever is less; or - (C) 10.2(iii) for the third violation and any subsequent violation thereafter, either twenty-five thousand dollars or an amount equal to one percent of the cost of the contract, whichever is less.
+- 76.1.1 If the Division determines that a contractor has knowingly violated Rule 3, it shall subject the contractor to the following fines: - (A) for the first violation, either five thousand dollars or an amount equal to one percent of the cost of the contract, whichever is less; - (B) for the second violation, either ten thousand dollars or an amount equal to one percent of the cost of the contract, whichever is less; or - (C) for the third violation and any subsequent violation thereafter, either twenty-five thousand dollars or an amount equal to one percent of the cost of the contract, whichever is less.

-10.3If the Division has imposed three or more KJICA fines on a contractor pursuant to the law within the past five years and finds the violations to be egregious, the dDivision may initiate the process to debar the contractor pursuant to C.R.S. § 24-109-105.
+If the Division has imposed three or more KJICA fines on a contractor within the past five years and finds the violations to be egregious, the Division may initiate the process to debar the contractor pursuant to C.R.S. § 24-109-105.

-6.2 Prevailing Wage Act Remedies and Fines
+76.2 Prevailing Wage Act Remedies and Fines